Zero (2018 film): Music

 The film's score and soundtrack were composed and produced by Ajay–Atul collaborating with Khan for the first time, while Tanishk Bagchi worked as a guest composer.
 Lyrics are written by Irshad Kamil and Kumaar.
 The first single, "Mere Naam Tu" was released on 23 November 2018.
 It was sung by Abhay Jodhpurkar (who made Bollywood debut) and arranged by Ustad K. Shayan-Hussaini (who also played its piano pieces); other instrumentals include the Indian flute by Varad Kathapurkar and the Nylon guitar by Pawan Rasayli.
-On 4 December, "Issaqbaazi," the film's second song, was released; a fast-paced, rustic dance number picturized on a jubilant Bauua dancing with Salman Khan after being kissed by Babita, it was sung by Sukhwinder Singh and Divya Kumar, and was composed by Ajay–Atul, with lyrics by Irshad Kamil.
+On 4 December, "Issaqbaazi," the film's second song, was released; a fast-paced, rustic dance number picturised on a jubilant Bauua dancing with Salman Khan after being kissed by Babita, it was sung by Sukhwinder Singh and Divya Kumar, and was composed by Ajay–Atul, with lyrics by Irshad Kamil.
 The third single track "Husn Parcham" was released on 1 December 2018.
 The song was sung by Bhoomi Trivedi and Raja Kumari.
 On 20 December 2018, a fourth song was released, titled "Heer Badnaam."
-Revealing the stardom and personal issues of Babita Kumari, and depicting Bauua as her long-standing fan, the song is reminiscent of the Punjabi song "Daru Badnaam" by Kamal Kahlon and Param Singh; it is composed by Tanishk Bagchi, lyricized by Kumaar, and sung by Romy.
+Revealing the stardom and personal issues of Babita Kumari, and depicting Bauua as her long-standing fan, the song is reminiscent of the Punjabi song "Daru Badnaam" by Kamal Kahlon and Param Singh; it is composed by Tanishk Bagchi, lyricised by Kumaar, and sung by Romy.
 The album was released by T-Series on 7 December 2018.